-The electron transport chain is a cluster of proteins that transfer electrons through a membrane to form a gradient of protons that drives the creation of ATP (adenosine triphosphate).
+The electron transport chain is a cluster of proteins that transfer electrons through a membrane within mitochondria to form a gradient of protons that drives the creation of adenosine triphosphate (ATP).
 ATP is used by the cell as the energy for metabolic processes for cellular functions.

 Where Does the Electron Transport Chain Occur?

 During the process, a proton gradient is created when the protons are pumped from the mitochondrial matrix into the intermembrane space of the cell, which also helps in driving ATP production.
 Often, the use of a proton gradient is referred to as the chemiosmotic mechanism that drives ATP synthesis since it relies on a higher concentration of protons to generate “proton motive force”.
 The amount of ATP created is directly proportional to the number of protons that are pumped across the inner mitochondrial membrane.

 The electron transport chain involves a series of redox reactions that relies on protein complexes to transfer electrons from a donor molecule to an acceptor molecule.
 As a result of these reactions, the proton gradient is produced, enabling mechanical work to be converted into chemical energy, allowing ATP synthesis.
 The complexes are embedded in the inner mitochondrial membrane called the cristae in eukaryotes.
 Enclosed by the inner mitochondrial membrane is the matrix, which is where necessary enzymes such as pyruvate dehydrogenase and pyruvate carboxylase are located.
 The process can also be found in photosynthetic eukaryotes in the thylakoid membrane of chloroplasts and in prokaryotes, but with modifications.

 By-products from other cycles and processes, like the citric acid cycle, amino acid oxidation, and fatty acid oxidation, are used in the electron transport chain.
 As seen in the overall redox reaction,